Task #1318

 Pre-order tree traversal shall be more efficient after this API change, because the EntrySubtreeSelector only needs to be invoked once.

-Updated by Haowei Yuan about 10 years ago
+Updated by Haowei Yuan over 10 years ago

 What's the return value of this single selector?
 Are they Reject, RejectNodeAcceptChildren, AcceptNodeRejectChildren?